harshvardhaniimi/garlic/README.md

 <!-- badges: end -->

-This repository contains my personal R functions I created that I frequently use.
-It is a work in progress and will require additional time before any legitimate progress.
+These are some functions that I use very frequently in my projects.
+There are three categories of functions: exploratory functions to check missing values and describe data, visualisation functions for my ggplot2 themes and manipulative functions to modify selected variables.
+See vignette for more details.